sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The two datasets were merged on the business name and our dataset shrunk from 13,029 to 1,357.
 The merged data was then encoded to prepare for machine learning models.

 ### Feature Engineering and Preliminary Feature Selection
 The features were analyzed using the random forest classifier and we determined as a group whether to keep them as part of the dataframe or not.
 The target (our Y) was the loan status, whether it was Paid in Full or granted an Exemption 4.
 We eliminated features like Loan Forgiveness Amount because that column was too closely related to the target.
-We also eliminated demographic data but the majority of the rows were null values in those columns.
-From here, a number machine learning models were run to determine the best model.
+We also eliminated demographic data because the majority of the rows were null values in those columns.
+From here, a number machine learning models were run to determine the best model including the following:
+* Logistic Regression
+* Random Over Sampler
+* SMOTE
+* Cluster Centroids
+* SMOTEENN
+* Decision Tree Classifier
+* Support Vector Machine
+* Random Forest Classifier
+* Easy Ensemble
+* Balanced Random Forest

 The random forest classifier ranked the top 10 features as:
 1. InitialApprovalAmount